dentolos19/fakerspotter/README.md

 ## 🫂 Project Information

-**Task**: Develop an interactive online toolkit to educate students on how to identify and protect themselves from fake news on the internet.
+**Problem Statement**: Develop an interactive online toolkit to educate students on how to identify and protect themselves from fake news on the internet.

 ## Members